Understanding Gross Vehicle Weight Rating (GVWR)

 Before you buy a new trailer, you should determine the total weight of everything you plan to haul including accessories, chains, ramps, etc. Be sure that your new trailer has a GTWR that is higher than the total weight of everything that you will be hauling.
 You will also need to know the tongue weight of the trailer so you can include it in your GVWR calculation.

-Please keep in mind that GVWR laws can vary from state to state.
+Please keep in mind that weight rating laws can vary from state to state.
 Following these guidelines will keep you, your tow vehicle, trailer and payload safe and help prevent damage.
-You can find out the GVWR of your vehicle at the NADA website.

 Determining your payload capacity will take a little math, but it will be time well spent to endure that you are able to tow your trailer safely without damaging the trailer, your cargo, or your tow vehicle.
 Below is an example to help you determine your GVWR and GTWR: